debsamanta5571-dot/moba-prototype/README.md

 Lasting numbers live on the attribute set.
 Short effects live on an effect spec.
 A shop item and a slow shot can both change a fight that way, without two pipelines.

+### Effects

+The ability CDO has an `Effects` array of `FMobaEffectSpec`.
+Each row is a type, a target (`HitActor` or `Self`), a magnitude, and a duration.
+Blueprint fills the rows.
+C++ applies them.
+This path does not use `UGameplayEffect`.

+A spec never fires on its own. `ApplyAbilityHit` calls `ApplyMobaDamage` first.
+Only a successful write (authority, enemy, alive) runs the array.
+Hit specs go to the victim.
+Self specs go to the caster.
+Sweeps, waves, and beam ticks pass `bApplySelfEffects` on the first hit only, so a self-heal doesn't scale with how many bodies were in the cone.

+Heal writes the attribute set.
+Slow, stun, and haste go through `UMobaStatusComponent` on heroes and minions.
+The component replicates the flags, the speed multipliers, and the end times, and it sets loose tags (`State.Stunned`, `State.Slowed`, `State.Hasted`) so activation can refuse a stunned pawn.
+Stun also cancels `State.Beaming` and a held ground target.
+Towers have no status component.

+Slow is a stack of `(1 - amount)` terms.
+Values over 1 are treated as percent, so `20` is 20%.
+Haste overwrites; it doesn't stack.
+Final walk speed is `base * slow * haste * plant`.
+Stun ignores that product and disables movement until the timer expires.

+Putting a slow on a new bolt is an array entry, not a subclass.
+A new kind of effect is an `EMobaEffectType` value and a branch in `ApplySpec`.
+Timed crowd control gets a replicated field and a timer on the status component.
+A number that should last the match belongs on `UMobaAttributeSet`, and on `EMobaShopStat` if the shop should sell it.

 ### Networking

 Unreal replicates the pawn, Character Movement, and attributes.
 Casts use GAS `LocalPredicted`.
 Custom Server, NetMulticast, and Client RPCs carry what GAS doesn't: an aim point, this-frame WASD, a shop buy, lobby choices, and VFX that must not double-play on the owner.